 Yankee Jim’s Swimming Hole: Must-Know Tips For Finding This Hidden Gem

 I live in San Francisco but one of my best friends lives in Sacramento so we use her house as a base to explore the Sierra Foothills a lot.
 We’ve visited the Auburn Confluence a few times but itching to find a new swimming hole along the American River.
 Enter: Yankee Jim’s swimming hole!

 IMPORTANT!
 SAFETY TIPS!

 Before I dive into directions to the swimming hole, I need to stress two things that aren’t talked about in other blog posts & Instagram posts about this swimming hole.
-First, in case you are totally new ot being outside, please pack out your trash.
+First, in case you are totally new to being outside, please pack out your trash.
 Don’t leave your bud light cans for Mother Nature to deal with.
 Don’t vandalize the area.
 Basically, don’t be a dick ok?

 Second, the road down to the swimming hole and bridge is incredibly dangerous.
 It’s a 3-mile gravel road on the side of a mountain with no safety railing.
 Locals like to speed on it and whip around the blind corners (which is why over 89 people have died in crashes on this road!)
 So go slow, honk when you come around corners in case there’s a car and be SAFE.